Seeking Justice: The Leo Frank Case Revisited

 The events surrounding Leo Frank and Mary Phagan took place against a backdrop of change.
 With minor exceptions, the South had long been an agrarian and socially homogeneous society.
 Around the turn of the century cities such as Atlanta began to promote the concept of a ‘New South’ in which industrialization would play a major role in transforming southern economy and society.
 A wave of immigration entered the city as new factories required a greater pool of labor.
 Women and children entered the labor force as well.
 Not everyone embraced Atlanta’s new role.

 Southern traditionalists, who had worked hard to ensure segregation between races were now confronted with new dilemmas.
 Many immigrants were viewed with suspect and distrust.
 Southern white males had difficulty accepting a changing world in which their wives and daughters had to work in factories often under northern, foreign, and/or ‘non-Christian’ bosses.
 During this time economic differences widened and the city became a place of ‘haves versus have-nots.’

 Upon her murder, Mary Phagan became a martyr for lost white, female, child innocence while Frank became a symbol of the foreign perpetrator.
 To these people, the lynching of Frank was justice.
 To others, mob rule and the lynching of a white Jewish man from affluent society sparked the ultimate nightmare, especially throughout the Jewish South.

 We may never know all of the facts surrounding these unfortunate incidents.
 However, we are obligated to address them through communal dialogue among a wide audience of different backgrounds and age groups.
 The Frank lynching is an event of national significance.

 Thank you so much to the sponsors who made display of this exhibit possible.

-This exhibit's content is of a sensitive nature and may not be suitable for all audiences.
+This exhibit's content was of a sensitive nature and may not have been suitable for all audiences.